 Political thugs and Political Thuggery

-Thugs, as described by (Paul Y. Mbaya,2013) is a group of gangs made up of (thugs) disorganized drug addicts, aggressive, rough and dangerous youth who are either school dropouts, boys and girls from broken homes or societal outcasts who are willing and able to cause trouble and spill blood.
+Thugs, as described by (Paul Y. Mbaya,2013) is a group of gangs made up of (thugs and thuggess who are) disorganized drug addicts, aggressive, rough and dangerous youth who are either school dropouts, boys and girls from broken homes or societal outcasts who are willing and able to cause trouble and spill blood.
 They know no bounds-arid obey no law.

 In properly situating these groups in the right context, one can argue that the activities of these groups can best be described as “Political Thuggery”.